Cherreads

 But Naya had always known Jenny.

-Naya looked down, then up.
+Naya looked down.
+Then up.

 "In a way," she said carefully.

 She didn't elaborate.
-Couldn't.

-But something flickered in his gaze.
-Like he knew she wasn't just talking about a playlist.
+Like he knew she wasn't talking about a playlist.

 "She's got range," Naya murmured.